HangfireIO/Hangfire.io/pricing/index.md

             </p>

             <p>
                 Subscriptions allow you to use additional functionality offered by <a href="/pro/">Hangfire Pro</a> extension libraries and contact private e-mail support.
-This is also the way to ensure that Hangfire project will stay here in a long term.
+This is also the way to ensure that Hangfire project will stay here for a long term.
             </p>

             <h3>Is this a subscription or a perpetual license?</h3>